Lukhausen/Lepus/typst/supercharged-dhbw/chapters/arcprize/dataset.typ

 The LLM did not have the understanding that the colors are sorted in descending order of their frequency of occurrence in the original input.

+_So Far we have been using the ARC-AGI 1 Dataset.
+As While we were working on this paper, the ARG AGI2 dataset was released, from here on we will continute using the ARC AGI 2 dataset._
 ]